MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapicon-class.md

 ### Flyout

-The flyout associated with this MapIcon.
+Specifies the flyout associated with this icon.

 _See also:_ [MapFlyout](mapflyout-class.md)